 Customer devices also have varying speed capabilities and may connect to different networks depending on technology.
 Even within coverage areas and with broadband-capable devices, network changes, traffic volume, outages, technical limitations, signal strength, obstructions, weather, and other conditions may impact speeds and availability.

 The term “speed” is commonly used as a shorthand way to describe the rate at which a particular broadband Internet access service can transmit data.
 This rate (or speed) is typically measured in the number of kilobits or megabits that can be transmitted in one second (Kbps or Mbps).
-Some applications like email or basic web browsing do not require a substantial amount of speed to function optimally, while other activities like video streaming or transferring large data files are better experienced with higher data speeds.
+Some applications like email or basic web browsing do not require a high data speed to function very well, while other activities like video streaming or transferring large data files are better experienced with higher data speeds.